What is Absolute Advantage?

 Smith was the first economist to bring up the concept of absolute advantage, and his arguments regarding the same supported his theories for a laissez-faire state.
-In the Wealth of Nations, Smith first points out through opportunity costs that regulations favoring one industry take away resources from another industry, where they might have been more advantageously employed.
+In “The Wealth of Nations”, Smith first points out that, through opportunity costs, regulations favoring one industry take away resources from another industry where they might have been more advantageously employed.

-Secondly, he applies the opportunity cost principle to individuals in a society, using the particular example of a shoemaker not using the shoes he made himself because that would be a waste of his productive resources and he would rather purchase shoes made efficiently by some other producer.
+Secondly, he applies the opportunity cost principle to individuals in a society, using the particular example of a shoemaker not using the shoes he made himself because that would be a waste of his productive resources.
 Each individual thus specializes in the production of goods and services in which he or she has some sort of an advantage.

 Assumptions of the Absolute Advantage Theory